xsayler/struct-mapping-rs/README.md

 - **Multiple source and target types** - One struct can convert from/to many types
 - **Default value assignment** - Set defaults when fields don't exist in source
 - **Expression-based field mapping** - Full Rust expressions supported
+- **Fallible conversions** - TryFrom and TryInto with error handling using anyhow::Result

 This is particularly useful for domain model conversion, API layer mapping, and cross-crate compatibility where types can't implement each other's traits directly.